 Señor Constante Gil retired from the business in 2000 and fully dedicated himself to another passion of his life – painting.
 His series of paintings titled “Tertulias de café” (Café gatherings) immortalizes the early-years atmosphere in the Cerveceria Madrid and its typical customers.
 It was a place of choice for artists, but also, writers, politicians and in general intellectual elite of Valencia.
 The place to socialize, to popularize new trends in art, literature and in politics (the latter mostly after “departure” of Caudillo and start of democratic changes).
 Many can recognize there the similar ambiance and mystics vibes known from other famous bohemian places deeply rooted in Spanish-culture: Café Tortoni (Buenos Aires) or El Floridita and La Bodeguita del Medio (Havana).

-Sadly, all attempts of Mr. Constante Gil to protect his original recipe by patent were rejected opening doors for all kind of mostly disastrous ideas.
-With his departure and arrival of time of full-scale “commercialization”, the original recipe of the Agua de Valencia was often so modified by adding “foreign” ingredients, its name misappropriated (all mainly for tourists) that the cocktail lost its traditional virtues and with it – large part of its local enthusiasts.
+Sadly, all attempts of Mr. Constante Gil to protect his original recipe by a patent were rejected opening doors for all kinds of mostly disastrous ideas.
+With his departure and arrival of the time of full-scale “commercialization”, the original recipe of the Agua de Valencia was often so modified by adding “foreign” ingredients, its name was misappropriated (all mainly for tourists) that the cocktail lost its traditional virtues and with it – large part of its local enthusiasts.

-But there are also some good news.
+But there is also some good news.
 First – the family of Constante Gill periodically checks many Valencian bars offering the Aqua de Valencia and based on their finding they recommend the following:

 Café Sant Jaume, Calle Caballeros 51